Moussaka: three ways

 “I find that it is not always easy to judge how thick a layer your béchamel will be until you start making it…it will of course depend on your dish.
 Making a pouring flour paste before you begin will allow you to ensure the final sauce is the thickness you need, should you need to increase the quantity as you’re making it.
 And I always end up wanting more, so I simply add more milk and then pour this flour paste into the pan, stirring continuously to allow it to thicken without lumps.”

 Melt the butter in a small non-stick pan on a medium heat.
-Add the flour to the butter and whisk to combine to a thick dry paste.
-Now remove from the heat and add the milk slowly a little at a time, whisking in between each addition to ensure you have no lumps.
-Initially, the sauce will resemble a paste but continue to add a little milk at a time until it is pouring consistency.
-Once you’re added all the milk, return the pan to the heat and bring the sauce to a gentle simmer, stirring continuously with a spatula.
-Do not leave this unattended otherwise you’ll end up with the sauce sticking to the bottom and the sauce will be lumpy.
+Add the flour to the butter and whisk to combine it with a thick dry paste.
+Now remove from the heat and add the milk slowly, a little at a time, whisking between each addition to ensure you have no lumps.
+Initially, the sauce will resemble a paste but continue to add a little time until it is pouring consistency.
+Once you’ve added all the milk, return the pan to the heat and bring the sauce to a gentle simmer, stirring continuously with a spatula.
+Do not leave this unattended; otherwise, you’ll end up with the sauce sticking to the bottom, and the sauce will be lumpy.
 Allow it to simmer for a few minutes until the sauce has thickened.
 Set it aside.

-To assemble the moussaka, drizzle a little olive oil over the base of a deep oven serving dish and begin to layer the sauce topped with a single layer of aubergine, covering the entire dish.
+To assemble the Moussaka, drizzle a little olive oil over the base of a deep oven serving dish and begin to layer the sauce topped with a single layer of aubergine, covering the word plate.
 Drizzle a little olive oil in between each layer.

-The mixture should allow for 2 layers of aubergines, depending on the size of the aubergine to start with.
-Simply spread out the mixture evenly between the available layers.
+Depending on the dish size, the mixture should allow for two layers of aubergine.
+Spread out the mixture evenly between the available layers.

-Bake in the oven for 30-40 minutes, until it is crispy and golden on top.
-Allow it to sit for a 5 minutes or so; this will make it easier to serve.
+Bake in the oven for 30-40 minutes, until it is crispy and on top.
+Allow it to sit for five minutes or so; this will make it easier to serve.

-Serve with a mixed leaves salad, topped with some crunchy nuts for added texture and drizzled with a Creamy Lemon Dijon Vinaigrette.
+Serve with a mixed-leaf salad, top with some crunchy nuts for added texture and drizzled with a Creamy Lemon Dijon Vinaigrette.
 My children like it with garlic bread.

 Prepping ahead with the Moussaka…

-Either… make the sauce and baked aubergines separately in advance and store them in the fridge.
-When you’re ready to serve, prepare the béchamel fresh and assemble the dish.
-You’ll need to re-heat the sauce slightly so it’s easier to spread out evenly between the layers.
+Either way, make the sauce and baked aubergines separately in advance and store them in the fridge.
+You’re ready to serve, prepare the béchamel fresh and assemble the dish.
+You’ll need to reheat the sauce slightly so it’s easier to spread evenly between the layers.
 The roasted aubergines can be used straight from the fridge.

 Or you can make the entire dish and store it in the fridge until you’re ready to eat it.
-Ideally, cook it from room temperature.
+Ideally, cook it at room temperature.

 In both cases, you can store the cooked ingredients in the fridge for 3-5 days, if not more.